mantidproject/mantid/docs/source/development/ISISSANSReductionBackend.rst

-wavelength_low         The lower bound of the for the wavelength range                            *PositiveFloatParameter*            N         N wavelength_high        The upper bound of the for the wavelength range                            *PositiveFloatParameter*            N         N wavelength_step        The wavelength step                                                        *PositiveFloatParameter*            N         N wavelength_step_type   The wavelength step type, ie lin or log                                    *ClassTypeParameter(RangeStepType)* N         N adjustment_files       Dict to adjustment files; detector type vs *StateAdjustmentFiles* object   *DictParamter*                      N         Y idf_path               Path to the IDF file                                                       *StringParameter*                   N         Y
+wavelength_low         The lower bound of the for the wavelength range                            *PositiveFloatParameter*            N         N wavelength_high        The upper bound of the for the wavelength range                            *PositiveFloatParameter*            N         N wavelength_step        The wavelength step                                                        *PositiveFloatParameter*            N         N wavelength_step_type   The wavelength step type, i.e. lin or log                                  *ClassTypeParameter(RangeStepType)* N         N adjustment_files       Dict to adjustment files; detector type vs *StateAdjustmentFiles* object   *DictParamter*                      N         Y idf_path               Path to the IDF file                                                       *StringParameter*                   N         Y
 ====================== ========================================================================== =================================== ========= ===============

-Per detector type (ie LAB and HAB) there can be one pixel adjustment file and one wavelength file.
+Per detector type (i.e. LAB and HAB) there can be one pixel adjustment file and one wavelength file.
 The values are stored in the *StateAdjustmentFiles* class and its parameters are:

 =========================== =========================================== ================== ========= ===============